Canadian Forces Postal Service

 1 | What Is the Canadian Forces Postal Service? | |

 A Fleet Mail Office (FMO) is a military post office operated by the Canadian Forces Postal Service to provide postal services to Her Majesty’s Canadian Ships (HMCS).
+Mail is gathered either at the Fleet Mail Office in Halifax or Victoria.
+Each Fleet Mail Office is then responsible to sort and prepare the mail for shipment to the deployed ship.

-2 | Armed Forces Air Letters | |
+2 | Size and Weight | |

 |